No longer accepting new enrollments.

 Students from varied disciplines come together as a team to concept and develop an extension of an existing brand in an effort to enhance the client’s opportunities for revenue.
 The deliverables cross all media and dimension.

-To graduate from The Creative Circus, an Art Director’s final portfolio must show proficiency in strategic thinking, conceptual interpretation, and creative execution.
+To graduate from The Creative Circus, an Art Direction student’s final portfolio must show proficiency in strategic thinking, conceptual interpretation, and creative execution.
 The work in the portfolio should also show a range of creative solutions, audiences, types of media, and voices.
 Prior to graduation, every student creates a personal identity package, a résumé, and a website.

-Department Head, Art Direction
+Program Director, Art Direction

-Jen is married to an overgrown boy scout software engineer from Rhode Island, and you can often find them traveling the backroads in the Airstream they share with their 4-legged wunderpup, Gussie.
+Vices include questionable amounts of iced coffee, excessive Amazon deliveries and late-night internet trolling for dream home real estate listings.
+She believes one is never too technologically advanced for handwritten thank you notes.
+Jen is married to an overgrown Boy Scout software engineer from Rhode Island, and you can often find them traveling country backroads in the Airstream they share with their 4-legged wunderpup, Gus.